craws/OpenAtlas/sphinx/source/examples/archaeological_data.rst

   another bone or tooth to the same super immediately
 * Add a file or citation if desired by using the **File** tab

 Human remains can also be added directly to a place or feature.
 To do so, click on the relevant location and then on the feature that has been added.
 Next, click on the stratigraphic unit associated with the feature and then on the **+ Add** button.
-Under the **Item** section, you can now add human remains using the **+ Human remains** button.
+Under the **Item** section, you can now add human remains using the **+Human remains** button.
 The "super" of a human remains entry (a place, feature, or stratigraphic unit) can be changed in the form after pressing the **Edit** button.
 You can also create human remains entries by clicking the **Item** tab in the menu and the **+ Human remains** button afterwards.
 The remains can then be linked to an existing super in the form.